friendly/candisc/README.md

 **Discriminant analysis**

-A start has been made on extending these graphical methods to discriminant analysis, for example from `MASS:lda()` beginning with a simplified interface to prediction, in `predict_discrim()`.
-A new plotting method, `plot_discrim()`, provides `ggplot2` plots of the classification regions and decision boundaries.
+Some of these visualization methods have now been extended to discriminant analysis, for example from `MASS:lda()` or `MASS:lda()`, beginning with a simplified interface to prediction, in `predict_discrim()`.
+A new plotting method, `plot_discrim()`, provides `ggplot2` plots of the classification regions and decision boundaries in data space and in discriminant space.

 ## Installation